Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 – Executive Assistants (who gatekeep executive time)

 Use LinkedIn Sales Navigator to find these exact titles at companies you want to work with.
-A CMO at a mid-sized company has budget authority and understands the business value of professional imagery.
-That is who you want in your inbox.
+A CMO at a mid-sized company has budget authority and understands the business value of professional imagery. that’s who you want in your inbox.

 > Key Takeaways